quicwg/ack-frequency/draft-iyengar-quic-delayed-ack.md

   advertised by this endpoint is invalid.
 Receipt of an invalid value MUST be treated as a connection error of type PROTOCOL_VIOLATION.

-Ignore Order:

-: An 8-bit field representing a boolean truth value.
-This field MUST have the value 0x00 (representing `false`) or 0x01 (representing `true`).
-This field can be set to `true` by an endpoint that does not wish to receive an immediate acknowledgement when the peer observes reordering ({{reordering}}).
-Receipt of any other value MUST be treated as a connection error of type FRAME_ENCODING_ERROR.
+Packet Loss Threshold:

+: A variable-length integer representing the sender's packet threshold before loss is declared.
+The value indicates the threshold for packet reordering ({{reordering}}) before an immediate acknowledgement is sent.
+  A value of 0 indicates an endpoint never wants to receive an immediate acknowledgement as a result of receiving reordered packets.

 ACK_FREQUENCY frames are ack-eliciting.
 However, their loss does not require retransmission if an ACK_FREQUENCY frame with a larger Sequence Number value